-- Contact lens use: patients should not wear a contact lens if the eye is red; remove contact lenses prior to instilling this product, as the preservative, benzalkonium chloride, may be absorbed by soft contact lenses. - Contamination of tip and solution: do not touch eyelids or surrounding areas with the dropper tip of the bottle. - Products are for topical use only. - Adverse events are primarily ocular in nature with burning/stinging upon instillation, ocular irritation, ocular pruritus, and redness.
+- Contact lens use: patients should not wear a contact lens when using formulations containing benzalkonium chloride (all products in this review except the preservative-free form of Alaway) if the eye is red; remove contact lenses prior to instilling this product, as the preservative, benzalkonium chloride, may be absorbed by soft contact lenses.
+Some manufacturers state that contact lenses may be reinserted 10 minutes after administering a formulation that contains benzalkonium chloride. - Contamination of tip and solution: do not touch eyelids or surrounding areas with the dropper tip of the bottle. - Solutions that change color or become cloudy should not be used. - Single-use applicators should be stored in the original container until they are ready to be used and discarded after being used in each eye.
+One single-use container can be used to place medication into both eyes. - Products are for ophthalmic use only. - Adverse events are primarily ocular in nature with burning/stinging upon instillation, ocular irritation, ocular pruritus, and redness.
 Systemic adverse events include mild taste upon instillation, headache, rhinitis, and potential hypersensitivity reactions. - Due to the topical application of the ophthalmic antihistamines, drug interactions have not been reported.